HilaManor/CycleTransformer/README.md

 ## Model
 CycleTransformer model is comprised of Text-to-Image and Image-to-Text parts.
 The Text-to-Image model is comprised of distill BERT for text embedding.
-We concatenate a random noise vector sampled from the standard normal distributed to this embedding vector.
-The size of the noise vector is $20\%$ of the size of the embedding vector.
-We feed the concatenated vector to an image generator model.
-The generator model is based on DCGAN's generator
+We concatenate a random noise vector sampled from the standard normal distributed to this embedding and then feed it to an image generator model.
+The Text-to-Image model is trained using perceptaul and reconstruction loss.
+The Image-to-text model is an encoder decoder structure composed of distill DeiT model for features extractor and a GPT2 for text generation.
+This model is trained using language modelling loss.
+Read our short paper for more detailes about the model.

 ## Team
 Hila Manor and Matan Kleiner